sjbennett123/scottjbennett/content/toee/equipment.md

 ### Small Wooden Bowl

-2x per day when the appropriate phrase is spoke will produce and nutritious and adequate meal.
+2x per day when the appropriate phrase  "Lets Eat"  is spoken will produce and nutritious and adequate meal.

 ### Boots of Featherfall

 When the wearer falls greater than 30 feet, the boots activate as per the [feather fall spell](https://scottjbennett.com/toee/spells/#feather-fall).
 They do not activate for distances shorter than 30 feet, and do not activate if a character jumps or otherwise deliberately 'falls'.

-### Scroll of Detect Scrying

-(Can be read from scroll, or copied into spellbook.)
-[Per Spell](https://scottjbennett.com/toee/spells/#detect-scrying)

-### Scroll of Drawmij's Instant Exit

-(Can be read from scroll or copied into spellbook.)
-[Per Spell](https://scottjbennett.com/toee/spells/#drawmijs-instant-exit-alteration-conjuration)

-### Scroll of Protection from Tanar'ai

-(Can only be read from scroll.)
-Per Spell.

-### Scroll of Flame Magic

-When read, this scroll casts a fire-based spell at random of the highest spell level of the caster reading it.
-DM should choose the specific spell at random. (cannot be copied into spellbook)

 ### Stone of Force